sushilkg/command_design_pattern/README.md

-# zenrooms
+# Refactoring excercise
-Refactoring the sample code provided.
+Refactoring of the sample code provided - implementing command design pattern.

 ###### What's this?
 This repo contains an implementation of Command Design Pattern for the provided code that lies in `doRefactor.php`.